oven-sh/bun/README.md

 # A fast bundler & JS Runtime built for developer iteration cycle

-Speedy is a fast bundler, transpiler, and runtime environment for JavaScript & TypeScript.
+Bun is a fast bundler, transpiler, and runtime environment for JavaScript & TypeScript.
 It also supports bundling CSS.

 ### Performance optimizations

-Here are some techniques Speedy uses to go fast.
+Here are some techniques Bun uses to go fast.
 Most are small wins.
 Some are big.

 #### Compare comptime-known strings by nearest `(u64 || u32 || u16 || u8)`-sized integer